Getting Ready to Retire

 Health Savings Account (HSA)

 Money in your HSA is always yours — even when you retire.
-You can’t contribute to your HSA after you reach age 65 if you are enrolled in Medicare, but you can continue to use the money in your account to pay for eligible health care expenses tax-free — including Medicare premiums, deductibles, copays and coinsurance under any part of Medicare; as well as eligible prescription drug, dental and vision expenses.
+Although you can’t contribute to your HSA after you reach age 65 if you are enrolled in Medicare, you can continue to use the money in your account to pay for eligible medical expenses tax-free — including Medicare premiums, deductibles, copays and coinsurance under any part of Medicare.

 Flexible Spending Accounts (FSAs)